robertsawko/robertsawko.github.io/source/_posts/2015-05-10-introduction-to-numerical-solutions-of-population-balance-equation.markdown

 ## Numerical experiments

-In this section we will draw some comparisons on log-log plots between analytical and numerical solutions.
+In this section we will draw some comparisons on log-log and semilog plots that will show analytical and numerical solutions.
 I am using `ggplot` style with some minor alterations.
 To minimize code duplication I create two functions.
-`pbe_solutions` is assumed here to be a dictionary holding grid sizes.
+`pbe_solutions` variable is assumed here to be a dictionary holding grid sizes.

 Note that in function `plot_pbe_solutions` in order to reconstruct the number density function of the continuous formulation you need to divide the values